Louvered Pergolas for Sanibel Island

 Integrated Lighting & Climate

 LED strip lighting integrated into the beam structure creates ambient evening atmosphere.
-Add infrared heaters for cool winter evenings, extending your outdoor season year-round.
+Infrared heaters can support cooler winter evenings when the layout and electrical plan allow.

 Optional Retractable Screens

-Deploy motorized screens when you need bug protection or privacy, retract them when you want unobstructed Gulf views.
-The best of both worlds without permanent obstruction.
+Deploy motorized screens when you need bug protection or privacy, then retract them when the priority is open air and Gulf views.

 Adaptable Protection for Every Season